The club runs practices for the entire year, divided into 3 sessions, with approximate dates:

 Unless otherwise noted, all practices for all sessions are at the UBC Aquatic Centre.

-If you register before December 1st for all three sessions (full year), you can choose to pay the fees in one single full payment, or by two installments.
+If you register for all three sessions (the full season commitment) before December 31st, you will receive a discount on the registration fees.
+In addition, if you register before December 1st, you will have the option to pay the fees in one single full payment, or by two installments.
 Registration after December 1st requires all fees to be paid in one full payment.
-Registering for the full year yields the best rate.

-If paying with two installments, the first installment will be due in September, and the second installment will be due in February of the following calendar year.
+If paying with two installments, the first installment will be due immediately, and the second installment will be due in February of the following calendar year.
 The payment amounts will be calculated and shown to you at registration time.

 Swimmers registering after September will pay only for the months remaining in the whole year.
 In addition, swimmers registering after the 20th of their registration month will only pay a partial fee for that month.